Journaling: A Purposeful Approach to Reflection, Clarity & Truth

 • Daily Prompt: “Where did I see God today?”

-• Write down answered prayers, personal growth moments, and emotional shifts.
+• Write down answered prayers, personal growth moments, or emotional shifts.

 • Review past entries monthly to identify patterns and progress.

-When the mind is crowded with thoughts, journaling helps untangle them with divine perspective.
+When the mind feels crowded with thoughts, journaling helps untangle them with divine perspective.

 • Brain-dump your thoughts, no structure needed.